What time is Long Lost Family: What Happened Next on TV? Everything you need to know about the ITV reunion series

 What time is Long Lost Family: What Happened Next on TV?

-The show airs on at Monday 11th June at 9pm on ITV and you can watch it live on ITV.com.
+The three-part show airs on Mondays at 9pm on ITV and you can watch it live on ITV.com.

 What is it about?